Vasas SC

-Vasas SC ([ˈvɒʃɒʃ]) is one of Hungary's major sports clubs.
-Most of its facilities are situated in Budapest's 13th district in the north of the town.
+Vasas SC ([ˈvɒʃɒʃ]) is a Hungarian sports club based in Budapest.

 Members of the Hungarian Union of Iron Workers founded the club as Vas- és Fémmunkások Sport Clubja, the "Sport Club of Iron and Metal Workers", on 16 March 1911.
 The club colours are red and blue.
+Most of its facilities are situated in Budapest's 13th district in the north of the city.

-Vasas FC has won the Hungarian League six times.
-Vasas is known internationally for reaching the semi-finals of the 1957–58 European Cup season, the quarter-finals in the 1967–68 European Cup season, and for being the most successful club in the Mitropa Cup with 6 championships.
+They have won the Hungarian League six times.
+Vasas is known internationally for reaching the semi-finals of the 1957–58 European Cup, the quarter-finals in the 1967–68 European Cup season, and for being the most successful club in the Mitropa Cup with 6 championships.

 History

 Vasas first entered the Nemzeti Bajnokság I in the 1916–17 season.
 Since then the club have managed to win seven titles.
-The club's most successful period has been between 1957 and 1966.
-During this period they won the Hungarian league five times.
+The club's most successful period was between 1957 and 1966, when they won the Hungarian league five times.